Looking for a great opportunity to get your youngster involved in the exciting world of theatre? Sign them up for:

 It is Central Park Players goal that students grow and prosper through our Act One!
 Theatre experience for many years to come.

 Samantha grew up in the North East of England, and moved to Michigan with her Whitehall-native husband Chris in August 2015.
 She began dancing at the age of five, and has been involved in many regional and national competitions and shows throughout her career.
 Sam has trained in Tap, Ballet, and Jazz disciplines, her favourite of which is Tap.
-She currently teaches at Spotlight Dance Academy, Grand Haven.
+She currently teaches at Spotlight Dance Academy in Grand Haven and works with NORA.
+In her spare time, she’s a busy mum to her young daughter, Bella.
 She has thoroughly enjoyed sharing her dance experience with CPP since 2016, and she is excited to help each performer learn something new!

 CPP YOUTH DAY CAMP FREQUENTLY ASKED QUESTIONS: